Misanthropy: Definition

-Misanthropy (a word of 17th century origin, from the Greek misanthrōpos) is traditionally defined as hatred or dislike of humankind.
+Misanthropy is traditionally defined as hatred or dislike of humankind.
+The word originated in the 17th century and has its roots in the Greek words μῖσος mīsos 'hatred' and ἄνθρωπος ānthropos 'man, human'.
 In contemporary philosophy, the term is usually understood in a wider sense as a negative evaluation of humanity as a whole based on humanity's vices and flaws.
 This negative evaluation can express itself in various forms, hatred being only one of them.
 In this sense, misanthropy has a cognitive component based on a negative assessment of humanity and is not just a blind rejection.
-Misanthropy is usually contrasted with philanthropy, which refers to the love of humankind and is associated with efforts to increase human well-being, for example, through charitable aid or donations.
-However, the two terms do not contradict each other and the same person may be a misanthrope in one sense and a philanthrope in another sense.
+Misanthropy is usually contrasted with philanthropy, which refers to the love of humankind and is linked to efforts to increase human well-being, for example, through good will, charitable aid, and donations.
+Both terms have a range of meanings and do not necessarily contradict each other.
+In this regard, the same person may be a misanthrope in one sense and a philanthrope in another sense.

 One central aspect of all forms of misanthropy is that their target is not local but ubiquitous.
-So the negative attitude is not just directed at some individual persons or groups of people but at humanity as a whole.
-This distinguishes misanthropes from racists, misogynists, and misandrists, which hold a negative attitude toward certain races or genders.
-So these forms of discrimination and intolerance are not general characteristics of misanthropes.
-It has been argued that misanthropy does not need to be universal in the sense that a person literally dislikes every human being.
+This means that the negative attitude is not just directed at some individual persons or groups but at humanity as a whole.
+In this regard, misanthropy is different from other forms of negative discriminatory attitudes directed at a particular group of people.
+This distinguishes it from the intolerance exemplified by misogynists, misandrists, and racists, which hold a negative attitude toward women, men, or certain races.
+According to literature theorist Andrew Gibson, misanthropy does not need to be universal in the sense that a person literally dislikes every human being.
 Instead, it depends on the person's horizon.
-For example, a villager who loathes every other villager without exception is a misanthrope if their horizon is limited to only this village.
+For instance, a villager who loathes every other villager without exception is a misanthrope if their horizon is limited to only this village.

 Both misanthropes and their critics agree that negative features and failings are not equally distributed, i.e. that the vices and bad traits are exemplified much more strongly in some than in others.
-But for misanthropy, the negative assessment of humanity is not based on a few extreme and outstanding cases: it is a condemnation of humanity as a whole, including the more ordinary cases.
-Because of this focus on the ordinary, it is sometimes held that these flaws are obvious and open to see for everyone but people tend to ignore them or even praise them as virtues due to their intellectual flaws.
+But for misanthropy, the negative assessment of humanity is not based on a few extreme and outstanding cases: it is a condemnation of humanity as a whole that is not just directed at exceptionally bad individuals but includes regular people as well.
+Because of this focus on the ordinary, it is sometimes held that these flaws are obvious and trivial but people may ignore them due to intellectual flaws.
 Some see the flaws as part of human nature as such.
 Others also base their view on non-essential flaws, i.e. what humanity has come to be.
 This includes flaws seen as symptoms of modern civilization in general.
 Nevertheless, both groups agree that the relevant flaws are "entrenched".
 This means that there is either no or no easy way to rectify them and nothing short of a complete transformation of the dominant way of life would be required if that is possible at all.